 GitHub stars more or less game

-Example round one: a foundational infrastructure tool appears against a newer AI or frontend project, and the player has to decide whether current buzz has already overtaken long-term developer adoption.
-The round is interesting because the player can explain a guess before the reveal.
-If the answer is wrong, the miss teaches which clue was unreliable.
-If the answer is right, the reveal still strengthens the player's scale for the next comparison.
+First comparison: a foundational infrastructure tool appears against a newer AI or frontend project, and the player has to decide whether current buzz has already overtaken long-term developer adoption.

 This guide does not compare forks, issues, contributors, downloads, package-manager installs, enterprise adoption, maintenance quality, or commit velocity.
 The current game compares one visible GitHub metric only: public star snapshots.